 Custom college majors, or individualized majors, are programs that allow students to design their own course of study.
 As the University of Washington puts it, "A university education is about learning to ask and answer complex questions."
 An individualized degree program allows you to do just that.

 Custom majors usually approach a theme from several different directions, drawing together humanities, social science and science disciplines.
 Real-life examples are as diverse as the students who devise these individualized programs: students have designed majors that study sound, religious art, digital innovation management, happiness, love, globalization and marine archaeology, to name a few.

 Is a custom major the right choice for you?

 Custom majors are rigorous programs for self-directed students.
 The University of Washington notes on its website that individualized studies are not meant to be a light and easy route to a degree.
 Instead, this option is "for the intellectually curious, reflective and highly self-directed students who embrace learning for its own sake."

 - Self-motivated students targeting a particular professional niche or intellectual vocation

 - Mid-career professionals returning to school to fill a specific skills gap

 - Students interested in emerging fields, such as sustainability or nanotechnology, who use individualized learning to anticipate job shifts before the academy has time to develop a formal program

 Many online master's and MBA programs, which cater to working professionals, allow students to tailor thesis and capstone projects to real-world business problems.
-Some go a step further, encouraging students to tailor the course curriculum and major field to an applied specialty.
+Some go step further, encouraging students to tailor the course curriculum and major field to an applied specialty.